edfadeev/Dor_ponds_16S/README.md

-This repository contains the analysis code and the data of the paper "Seasonal dynamics are the major driver of microbial diversity and composition in intensive freshwater aquaculture"
+This repository contains the analysis code and metadata of the paper **"Seasonal dynamics are the major driver of microbial diversity and composition in intensive freshwater aquaculture"**
 doi:

 ### Data: